errfrom/EmotionalNN/README.md

-# EmotionalNN
+# EmotionalNeuron
-Lightweight library for NNDA (For self-education only)
+Lightweight Scientific Library (For self-education only)